Assimilative Causal Inference: Numerical Studies: ACI Performance in Nonlinear Systems with Intermittency, Regime Switching and Extreme Events

 This is a reduced-order conceptual model for atmospheric variability.
 It has been used to analyze the effects of various coarse-grained procedures on processes exhibiting intermittency, large-scale bifurcations, and microscale phase transitions.
 It is defined by an energy-conserving condition on its quadratic nonlinearities \cite{majda2012physics}.
 The coupling parameter $\gamma > 0$ plays a crucial role by ensuring significant positive $y$ values ($y>d_x/\gamma$) trigger extreme events in $x$.

-Figure \ref{Fig:dyad_interaction_fig_1} presents the data assimilation results for the dyad model in \eqref{eq:Dyad_model_SI}.
+Supplementary Figure \ref{Fig:dyad_interaction_fig_1} presents the data assimilation results for the dyad model in \eqref{eq:Dyad_model_SI}.
 The key distinction between the filter and smoother distributions in estimating $y$ occurs prior to extreme events in $x$.
 This behavior is expected since the filter, operating without knowledge of future observations, cannot fully anticipate the triggering mechanism in $y$.
 In contrast, the smoother benefits from future extreme event data, enabling more accurate state estimation of y with reduced uncertainty.

-Figure \ref{Fig:dyad_interaction_fig_2} displays the ACI and CIR analyses.
-Several important patterns emerge: \begin{itemize} \item First, the ACI value reaches its maximum during $y$'s strongest anti-damping phase, corresponding to $y$'s peak instantaneous influence on $x$. \item Second, the subjective CIR (shown by deep red shading in Panel (b)) attains its highest values slightly before $y>d_x/\gamma$ (initiating an extreme event) and for small $\epsilon$ thresholds (indicating a longer-range influence).
+Supplementary Figure \ref{Fig:dyad_interaction_fig_2} displays the ACI and CIR analyses.
+Several important patterns emerge: \begin{itemize} \item First, the ACI value (Panel (d)) reaches its maximum during $y$'s strongest anti-damping phase, corresponding to $y$'s peak instantaneous influence on $x$. \item Second, the subjective CIR attains its highest values (shown by the deep red shading in Panel (b)) slightly before $y>d_x/\gamma$ (initiating an extreme event) and for small $\varepsilon$ thresholds (indicating a longer-range influence).
 This reveals that extreme events develop gradually, with triggering conditions established well in advance.
 Notably, the objective CIR's temporal extent does not reach the actual peak of extreme events.
-This finding mirrors the decorrelation time (the integration of the autocorrelation function) in complex dynamical systems, where the true causal influence often persists weakly beyond the formal timescale indicated by the objective function. \item Third, and most significantly, the objective CIR shortens as the system approaches $y$'s positive peak (corresponding to $x$'s extreme event buildup phase).
-At this stage, the filter can reliably detect the emerging pattern without requiring future information.
-This transition naturally partitions the time series at each extreme event, marking distinct dynamical regimes: a build-up phase with long-range dependence (where future information improves estimation) and an event phase where the trajectory becomes locally predictable.
-The short CIR also persists during $y$'s demise, where $x$ is the driving factor behind the system dynamics (high signal-to-noise ratio) and controls $y$ via $-\gamma x^2$. \end{itemize} These results demonstrate that extreme events in this system are not sudden occurrences, but rather the outcome of gradually evolving conditions.
-The triggering mechanism begins significantly earlier than the actual event, with effects that propagate both forward and backward in time, as evidenced by the CIR patterns.
+This finding mirrors the decorrelation time (the integration of the autocorrelation function) in complex dynamical systems, where the true causal influence often persists weakly beyond the formal timescale indicated by the objective function.